ARCHER2-HPC/archer2-website/_posts/2021-08-06-hpc-containers.md

 /work/y07/shared,/opt/cray,/usr/lib64:/usr/lib64/host
 ```

-The second step gathers the environment settings, again, held within the container, and this time specific to particular combination of HPC host,
+The second step gathers the environment settings, again, held within the container; these are specific to particular combination of HPC host,
 MPI library and compiler.
 The environment file `env.sh` sets the `LD_LIBRARY_PATH`.

 ```